czerwonk/hakanai/SECURITY_REPORT.md

 ### Outstanding Low Priority Recommendations
 1. **Token rotation** - Implement token lifecycle management (L1)
 2. **TypeScript compiler validation** - Add version validation for build security (L2)
-3. **Theme validation** - Validate theme values before applying (L3)

 ---

 *This report was generated through comprehensive static analysis and manual code review.
-The audit covers version 1.6.5+ with emphasis on all security domains, including the major crypto architecture refactoring.
+The audit covers version 2.0.0 with emphasis on the new Token API system and Redis-based architecture.
 Regular security audits are recommended as the codebase evolves.*